hlpr98/Unsupervised-Object-Localisation/SpatialPyramid/ReadMe.txt

 The main function to build the spatial pyramid is BuildPyramid.
-For further information on Buildpyramid and other functions discussed in this file refer to comments in the .m files or look at Example.m.
-(The images/ directory contains a few sample images that are used by Example.m to compute spatial pyramids and their histogram intersection matrix.)

 BuildPyramid first extracts SIFT descriptors on a regular grid from each image.
 It then runs k-means to find the dictionary.
 Each sift descriptor